WriterZen Review: Is It the Best All-in-One Blogging Tool for You?

 The Advanced package gives you access to every feature of WriterZen, with even higher monthly limits, including 150 daily keyword lookups and 15,000 monthly AI-generated words.

-Advanced also includes two seats to the Team function.
+Advanced also includes two seats in the Team function.

 The cost is $69 per month.